We'll Meet Again

 Don't worry if you don't get the hang of it immediately, the engineer will be watching an onboard computer screen as you fly and will advise if you need to do anything to keep airborne.
 If by chance you do 'crash the plane' then there will be no damage done to you, the flight simulator or anything else for that matter.

-As you can imagine, the flight sim’ attracts a lot of interest, so the best route forward would probably be to note any convenient times, and then call the museum (open Fri, Sat and Sun 10am – 4pm) and select the available booking date/time that suits you best.
-The number to call is 07903 529614.
-We can accept payment, by card, over the phone.
+As you can imagine, the flight sim’ attracts a lot of interest, so the best route forward would probably be to note any convenient times, and then call the museum (Friday to Sunday inclusive) between 10am and 4pm, using the number 01205 761082.
+You can pay over the phone, using a payment card – or book your flight and pay on the day.

 Alternatively, you can email us at any time with a request for a flight simulator session and we'll get back to you.
 Email address paulandlindab@hotmail.co.uk - or use the 'Contact Us' page towards the end of this website.